 A film is being made about the Saint and the producer Byron Ufferlitz wants him to play himself, to the annoyance of Orland Flane, the contracted leading man.
 When Ufferlitz is murdered Orland is the prime suspect but the Saint finds out that many of the cast and crew also had good reason to see him out of the way.

 Judith Northwade approaches the Saint for his help.
 Her uncle, the ruthless tycoon Burt Northwade is planning to market a new production engine but Judith insists that he has stolen the design from her father, whom he envies for being able to have a child.
-She persuades the Saint to break into Burt's house and steal the plans for her.
+She persuades the Saint to break into Burt's house and steal the plans for her, which he successfully does ,with the unlikely help of Burt's wife.
+However he is not convinced that Judith is all that she seems to be.

 Whilst in Mexico the Saint agrees to accompany Teresa into the mountains to try and locate her husband, a man who was wanted by the police for an attempted political assassination.
-Here they are taken prisoner by El Rojo, the leader of the local rebels, who has a secret of his own.
+Here they are taken prisoner by El Rojo, the leader of the local rebels, who has a secret of his own - as a result of which Teresa will ultimately be reunited with her husband.

 Film star Marcia Landon kills herself after somebody throws acid in her face.
 Starlet Claire Avery is asked to take over the role that Marcia was to have played in her forthcoming picture but then she receives a note telling her that she too will be disfigured unless she leaves £5000 in an envelope on the film set.
 The Saint must set a trap to find which of the people connected with the film has caused Marcia's death and is aiming to harm Claire.